Azure/batch-shipyard/docs/03-batch-shipyard-usage.md

 The `-h` option will list the available options, which are explained below.

 ## Options
-The script requires configuration json files described the [previous doc](01-batch-shipyard-configuration.md) to be passed in as arguments.
+The script requires configuration json files described by the [previous doc](01-batch-shipyard-configuration.md) to be passed in as arguments.